GaneshChandra11/Consumer-Goods-Ad_Hoc_Insights-SQL/README.md

 ### 📝 Project Objective:
-1. SQL Queries:
+1. SQL Queries:<br />
-      "*"Execute SQL queries to answer each of the 10 ad hoc requests.
+      "*"Execute SQL queries to answer each of the 10 ad hoc requests.<br />
 2. Data Visualization:
         Convert query results into meaningful and actionable visualizations for better comprehension.
 3. Insight Presentation: